samroberton/bureaucracy/doc/Motivation.md

 that driving the behaviour of your user interface from such a declarative description will make your code simpler and easier to reason about.

-Along those lines, `bureaucracy` is motivated by a few simple principles:
+Along those lines, here are some of the motivating principles behind `bureaucracy`.

 1. When we describe user interfaces, we talk about them in terms that map naturally to a simple hierarchy of state machines.
 A user is not yet logged